 - Direct cost – Includes the professional services the company must hire to contain the attack.
 It also considers lost business opportunities and downtime in economic terms.

-Organizations need to focus their attention more to accidental data leaks by their staffs, phishing and malware attacks.
+Organizations need to focus their attention more on accidental data leaks by their staff, phishing and malware attacks.
 These are the top three IT security threats, according to Kaspersky Labs.